Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 8. Place de Abbesses Christmas market (Montmartre)

-Although it is not a very large Christmas market, the one located in the Place des Abbesses is considered one of the most charming of the whole city.
+Although it is a Christmas market is not too big, the one located in the Place de Abbesses is considered one of the most charming of the whole city.
 To begin with, its location is extraordinary, in the heart of Montmartre, one of the most bohemian neighborhoods in Paris.

 The market is filled every Christmas with tourists and locals who immerse themselves in its intoxicating atmosphere.
 Its stalls offer a huge variety of food and drink, clothing and handicrafts.
 There is also a beautiful carousel that delights children.

-With a glass of mulled wine in hand, it is well worth a climb to the top of the hill that forms the neighborhood and a visit to the Sacré Coeur to enjoy the views of the city.
+With a glass of mulled wine in hand, it is worth climbing to the top of the hill that forms the neighborhood and visiting the Sacré Coeur to enjoy the views of the city.

 • Where: on Place Abbesses, in the heart of the Montmartre district.